Rari-Capital/golf-course/README.md

 /// 🚀 Optimized (gas: 861)
 require(notZero != 0);
 ```
-In a require, when checking a UINT, using != 0 instead of > 0 saves 6 gas.
+In a require, when checking a `uint`, using `!= 0` instead of `> 0` saves 6 gas.
 Note: This only works in require but not in other situations.
 For more info see [this thread](https://twitter.com/transmissions11/status/1469848358558711808?s=20&t=hyTZxmZKXq06opE8wgo1aA)
   - [Full Example](https://github.com/Rari-Capital/golf-course/blob/fc1882bacfec50787d9e9435d59fed4a9091fb21/src/optimized/RequireNeZero.sol)